 Statistics show that cervical cancer currently ranks as the fifth most common cancer among women in Qatar, The main reason behind this is that cervical cancer doesn’t show any symptoms until the late stages of the disease which, for many, is often too late.

-In Qatar, women aged between 25 to 64 receive an invitation for cervical screening every 3 years to 5 years.
+In Qatar, women aged between 25 to 64 receive an invitation for cervical screening every three years to five years.
 The Well Woman Clinics (WWC) at primary healthcare centers in Qatar offers screenings for cervical cancer by taking a smear of cells from the cervix.
 You can ask for this screening at public clinics in Qatar via GP referral or self-referral.

 How to get screened for breast cancer

 Qatar’s Primary Healthcare Corporation offers population-based screening to a targeted group.
 Women are typically invited to do the screening when they are in the target group.
 The screening consists of a mammogram that is used to detect breast cancer.
 It can take place by invitation, self-referral, or GP referral.
 Screen for life is the campaign for early breast cancer detection in Qatar.
 Should you notice anything abnormal on your body, consult a doctor as soon as possible.

 According to WHO statistics, ovarian cancer accounted for 4% of new cancer cases among women in Qatar.
 The usual test that doctors run for ovarian cancer is the pelvic test.
 There is also a blood test.
 Most gynecology clinics in Qatar offer tests and screenings for ovarian cancer whether by self-referral or GP referral.
 If you have private health insurance, you can go directly to a private clinic for early detection to put your mind at ease.